Knight-Frost/camp-burnt-gin-platform/README.md

 Role-based access is enforced at three independent layers:

-1. **Route middleware** — `EnsureUserHasRole` and `EnsureUserIsAdmin` gate entire route groups before any controller code runs.
+1. **Route middleware:** `EnsureUserHasRole` and `EnsureUserIsAdmin` gate entire route groups before any controller code runs.
-2. **Controller policy calls** — Every mutation and sensitive read calls `$this->authorize()` against the resource's policy class.
+2. **Controller policy calls:** Every mutation and sensitive read calls `$this->authorize()` against the resource's policy class.
-3. **Policy classes** — One policy class per Eloquent model defines the precise conditions under which each action is permitted for each role.
+3. **Policy classes:** One policy class per Eloquent model defines the precise conditions under which each action is permitted for each role.

 Super admin privilege inheritance is implemented in a single override (`isAdmin()`) rather than duplicating permissions.
 The last active super_admin account is protected against deletion and demotion.